arring/MDO-RallyApps/src/WorkspaceGenericApps/SAFe/README.md

 ## Extra Instructions

 	- These SAFe apps require that you enter in your trains and portfolios in the 'Scrum Group Portfolio Config' app before hand
+	- Risks are stored as UserStories in a KeyValueDb project in the workspace.
+You need to set KeyValueDb in the Workspace Configuration app before using the SAFe apps.

-	- You need to give everyone editor access to their portfolio projects and projects they have to depend on
+	- You need to give everyone editor access to their portfolio projects and projects they have to depend on AND give everyone editor access to your KeyValueDb storage project.

+## Long Term TODOs

+	- create teamCommits and Dependencies models for enhanced validation through a single file.
+	- move Dependencies into UserStories in the KeyValueDb project (similar to risks)
+	- get rid of intel-safe-models.js file since we are moving every model into their own files